 If there’s one place that spells “Boulder,” it’s The Flatirons.
 They aren’t Colorado’s biggest mountains, but their golden slopes are beloved Boulder icons.
 Set on the Front Range, these massive sandstone slabs are the gateway to the Rockies – and they’ve captivated rock-climbing fans for decades.

 You’ll get a great view of these unique peaks from Chautauqua Park.
 Choose from dozens of scenic trails that feature stunning rock formations, fragrant pine forests, and awesome vistas of the breathtaking landscape.

-Ready to rock on?
+Ready to rock on and embark on one of the top-rated day trips from Boulder?
 Pack your pitons and take on the First and Third Flatirons, some of the most popular rock-climbing routes in the country.
 At over 8,000 feet, you’ll feel on top of the world!

 Avery Brewing Company

 All your Boulder rambling is bound to work up a thirst.
 Lucky for you, Boulder is brimming with places to quench it – and the world-renowned Avery Brewing Company is one of the best places in Colorado to pop in for a pint.